SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### string GetDisplayValue(string columnName)

-Get the display value for the cell of the specified column name.
+Gets the display value for the cell of the specified column name.

 #### Parameters

-- string `columnName`: the column name of the column for which the display value should be retrieved.
+- string `columnName`: The column name of the column for which the display value should be retrieved.

 #### Returns